vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/1-ARRAYS/problems.md

  -[X] find the union
  -[X] find missing number in an array
  -[X] maximum consecutive ones
- -[] find the number that appears once and other number twice -[] longest subarrays with given sum K(positives)
+ -[X] find the number that appears once and other number twice -[] longest subarrays with given sum K(positives)
  -[] longest subarrays with given sum K(positives and negatives)
 b) Medium